Füsun Sayek

 Füsun Sayek (August 11, 1947 – October 15, 2006) was a Turkish female ophthalmologist and chairperson of the Turkish Medical Association.

 Füsun Sayek was born in Bor, Niğde on August 11, 1947, where her father was serving.
 She completed her primary education in Bor and the middle school in Diyarbakır.
-In 1964, she finished the high school in Ankara.
+In 1964, she finished high school in Ankara.
 She studied medicine at Hacettepe University, and graduated in 1970.
-The career education, which she began at her alma mater in 1971, she continued in the State of New York, the United States until 1976.
-In 1981i she became a specialist in ophthalmology.
+The career education, which she began at her alma mater in 1971, she continued in the State of New York, in the United States until 1976.
+In 1981 she became a specialist in ophthalmology.
 She obtained a certificate for community eye healthcare in England in 1986.